Changing your beliefs about your identity requires two things:

 Want to become sharp?

-Identity: Become the type of man who reads a book every day.
+Identity: Become someone who reads a book every day.

 Small win: Read five pages a day.